liip/blog_liip_ch_posts/2013/liipers-at-and-for-debconf13.md

 - convincing that both the expensive Switzerland and the unusual conference venue were suitable for hosting the annual conference of the project;
 - finding enough sponsors in all contribution categories to make the conference financially viable;
 - negotiating and coordinating all big and small logistical concerns (as well as food, accomodation and camping) with the [Le Camp](http://www.lecamp.ch/) staff;
-- scheduling more than 120 events on the six available days in four rooms;
+- scheduling more than 120 events on the six possible days in four rooms, across eleven tracks;
 - setting up two parallel wireless networks for more than 500 unique devices;
 - setting up and operating the video-streaming infrastructure for the two main talk rooms live for the benefit of remote attendees;
 - coordinating the accomodation of more than 200 attendees on-site;